karanjitsingh/TrendML/midterm_report/README.md

 Secondly, no studies have employed technical indicators commonly used by stock traders in their cryptocurrency price prediction model.
 As Mallqui & Fernades (2019) pointed out, the technical indicators such as Relative Strength Index (RSI), Moving Average Convergence/Divergence (MACD), etc. could be used in addition to economic indicators to better predict Bitcoin price direction.
 Therefore, we would like to propose a model that incorporates the indicators and predicts trend to help traders decide when to sell, hold, or buy cryptocurrencies at a given moment.

 ### Data Collection
-Our data will be obtained from Binance using its API.
+Our data is obtained from Binance using its API.
 We are planning to work on 5 most popular coins and our data dates to 2018.

 ### Data Preprocessing
 In this project, we plan to train two classifiers, one for the `BUY` action and the other for the `SELL` action.